cryptool-org/cryptool1/readme-source.txt

    If the options within the options dialogs (like the alphabet used, the way to deal with formats, ...) are not enough, you also can make enhancements within the options dialogs.

-f) When developing new code, try to separate different fuctioalities: so please act according to the MVC-principle (model-view-controller).
+f) When developing new code, try to separate different functionalities: so please act according to the MVC-principle (model-view-controller).